pivotal/docs-tap/install-tanzu-cli.hbs.md

 ### <a id="install-cli"></a> Install the Tanzu CLI

-The Tanzu CLI core v1.1 distributed with Tanzu Application Platform is forward and backward compatible with all supported Tanzu Application Platform versions.
+The Tanzu CLI core {{ vars.tanzu-cli.url_version }} distributed with Tanzu Application Platform is forward and backward compatible with all supported Tanzu Application Platform versions.
 Run a single command to install the plug-in group version that matches the Tanzu Application Platform version on any target environment.
 For more information, see [Install Plugins](#install-plugins).